 POWDER ROOM RESOURCES: Textile Deco floor tile in Dark: Cancos Tile.
 Deco Paradiso wallpaper by Anaglypta: Wallpaper Direct.
 Ringo faucet in oil-rubbed bronze: Signature Hardware.
 Skime wall-mount sink and vanity: Magnus Home Products.
 Storjorm mirror: IKEA.
-Toto toilet: Appliances Connection.
+Toto toilet: Toto.
 Sculptural Glass Pebble small flush-mount: West Elm.
 Towel hook: Sugar Tools.
 Wainscoting paint in Quietude; ceiling paint in Pale Oak: Benjamin Moore.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready, work with Sweeten to renovate with the best contractors.